Shahzaib52/DroneControllerUnity/README.md

 # Simple Drone Controller Unity

-This is a very basic and generic drone controller that can be served as a pretty solid base for many projects.
+This is a very basic and generic drone controller, it can serve as a pretty solid base for many projects.
 With minimum efforts, it can be used for helicopter and harrier as well.

 Highly optimised for mobile devices, it is as real as I wanted it to be but you can expand/modify the codebase however you wish.